Chaos with a Soundtrack

 But I do get wine.

-I briefly consider two — until I see the price.
+I briefly consider two—until I see the price.
 Thirteen dollars.
 THIRTEEN.
 For a drink in a tiny clear cup that looks like it was stolen from a toddler’s tea set.
 No flute.
 No stemless glass.
 Not even a “we tried” plastic goblet.
 Just a Solo cup whispering, lower your expectations.

+This is not a symphony crowd.
+This is a Stardew Valley crowd.
 People who think “formalwear” means their cleanest hoodie and “wine” is something you craft with five grapes and a recycling machine.

-Not the cultured, elegant, pinky-up evening I imagined.
-Please.
+And yet… I had an absolute blast.
+Not the cultured, pinky-up evening I imagined.
 This was chaos with a soundtrack.
 Pajama-glam meets orchestra pit.
-A night where everything went wrong in the most entertaining way possible.
-The wrong-aisle Olympics, the medieval-torture seating, the $13 fizzy betrayal — it all came together like the universe said, Let’s give her a story she’ll be laughing about for the rest of the month.
+Wrong-aisle Olympics.
+Medieval-torture seating. $13 fizzy betrayal.
+All delivered like the universe said, Let’s give her a story she’ll laugh about for the rest of the month.

 And it delivered.

 So yes, I loved it.
-I just loved it in the “this is ridiculous and I’m thriving” way, not the “I suddenly understand classical music” way.
+I loved it in the “this is ridiculous and I’m thriving” way, not the “I suddenly understand classical music” way.
 And honestly?
 That’s the best kind of night.

 Author’s Note

+If this sounded dramatic… good.
+That means I told it correctly.
+Truly, though—the night was wonderful.
+The chaos made it better, not worse.
 Robin, thank you for dragging me into this symphonic fever dream.
 I laughed, I winced, I survived the chair, and I’d absolutely do it again.

 Comments